 Certain of the Company's revenues are subject to sales and use taxes in certain jurisdictions where it conducts business in the United States.
-During 2016, the Company determined that net sales and use taxes of \$6,229, including interest of approximately \$914, were probable of being assessed related to multiple jurisdictions with respect to revenues in the year ended December 31, 2016 and prior years.
-As a result, in the fourth quarter of 2016, the Company estimated a sales and use tax liability of \$10,108.
+During 2017 and 2016, the Company estimated that a sales and use tax liability of \$8,522 and \$10,108, respectively, was probable related to multiple taxing jurisdictions with respect to revenues in the years ended December 31, 2017 and December 31, 2016, and prior years.
 This amount is included in accrued expenses and other liabilities on the consolidated balance sheets.

-The Company also estimated a sales and use tax receivable of \$3,879 related to estimated recoverability of amounts due from customers.
+For the years ended December 31, 2017 and 2016, the Company also estimated a sales and use tax receivable of \$2,704 and \$3,879, respectively, related to the estimated recoverability of a portion of the liability from customers.
 This amount is included in prepaid expenses and other current assets on the consolidated balance sheets.

 Additional future information obtained from the applicable jurisdictions may affect the Company's estimate of its sales and use tax liability, but such change in the estimate cannot currently be made.